xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 ### Simplifying Assumptions

-To make the problem tractible for this lesson, we make some simplifying assumptions...
+To make the problem tractable for this lesson, we make some simplifying assumptions...

 1. The thermal diffusivity, ![](http://latex.codecogs.com/gif.latex?%5Calpha),
    is constant for all _space_ and _time_.